 The brain learns best when it’s relaxed and having a good time.
 That's why the course includes humor, animation, and some intentional playfulness—even though the topic is stress!

-The Reducing Stress course materials are super easy to access.
+The Calm Parents, Happy Baby: Reducing Prenatal and First-Year Stress course materials are super easy to access.

 These are divided into four blocks, and each is block has five different parts.